aprilsoftware/personal-cloud/personal-cluster.md

 All disk are encrypted except the disk used by the Operating System.

 ## Backup
-BorgBackup lets you save a lot of space using deduplication.
+BorgBackup lets you save a lot of space using data deduplication.
 You could run daily backup and keep a year of history of all VM disks on reasonable disk space.

 GlusterFS allows you to snapshot an entire volume which can be helpfull backuping up VMs at once.